Frontaz1/Chess_Nguyen_Lang_Miroux/README.md

 	aSquare := MyChessSquare color: MyBlackSquare new.
 	self assert: (aSquare renderPiece: blackRook) equals: 't'.
 ```
+I didn't test intermediary methods because it'd be complicated to test without knowing what message is sent.

 #### Extension : table dispatch
 With table dispatch, we have to create a table or a dictionary that associates a piece, a square and give the rendering symbol.
 For exemaple with King :
 ```